Vegan Carrot Cupcakes

 To defrost, just transfer them to a plate or wire rack and let them sit at room temperature for a few hours until completely thawed.

-I hope you enjoy these cupcakes!
+I hope you enjoy these vegan carrot cupcakes!
 Please let me know if you make them yourself by leaving a comment and/or rating below.
+Happy baking! xo

-Lightly spiced carrot cupcakes paired with dairy-free cream cheese frosting.
+Lightly spiced carrot cupcakes paired with dairy-free cream cheese icing.

 - 1 Teaspoon Vanilla extract